pydiverse/pydiverse.pipedag/README.md

 instructions for [Linux](https://docs.microsoft.com/en-us/sql/connect/odbc/linux-mac/installing-the-microsoft-odbc-driver-for-sql-server)
 or [macOS](https://learn.microsoft.com/en-us/sql/connect/odbc/linux-mac/install-microsoft-odbc-driver-sql-server-macos).

 In one Linux installation case, `odbcinst -j` revealed that it installed the configuration in `/etc/unixODBC/*`.
 But conda installed pyodbc brings its own `odbcinst` executable and that shows odbc config files are expected in `/etc/*`.
 Symlinks were enough to fix the problem.
-Try `python -c 'import pyodbc;print(pyodbc.drivers())'` and see whether you get more than an empty list.
+Try `pixi run python -c 'import pyodbc;print(pyodbc.drivers())'` and see whether you get more than an empty list.

 Same happened for MacOS.
 The driver was installed in `/opt/homebrew/etc/odbcinst.ini` but pyodbc expected it in `/etc/odbcinst.ini`.
 This can also be solved by `sudo ln -s /opt/homebrew/etc/odbcinst.ini /etc/odbcinst.ini`.